-Conservation policies and positions have a particular purpose for the Trust to identify, conserve and protect the natural, indigenous and cultural heritage of NSW.
+Conservation policies and positions have a particular purpose for the National Trust to identify, conserve and protect the natural, indigenous and cultural heritage of NSW.

-Conservation Policies
+Conservation policies

 Position papers guide the Trust’s advocacy on particular, site specific issues where the scene may be constantly changing and the Trust position needs to be agile.
 Position Papers are noted by the National Trust Board.